 Under his leadership the WWC Brass Choir and Percussion Ensemble became known throughout the Northwest and within Adventist colleges for its accomplishments and international travel.
 It was one of the first Adventist music groups to be sponsored by Friendship Ambassadors, a group which organized tours for U.S. ensembles to Eastern Europe, then under control of the Soviet Union, for the purpose of creating better relationships between the East and West.
 Leno and his groups took three of these trips over a period of seven years, including to Romania in 1977, Poland in 1979, and Austria and Hungary in 1984.

-In 1985, after completing 25 years at WWC, the longest tenure of any music teacher at that time, Leno accepted an offer from Antillian Union College in Puerto Rico to chair their music department.
+In 1985, after completing 25 years at WWC, the longest tenure of any music teacher at the college to that time, Leno accepted an offer from Antillian Union College, now Antillian Adventist University, in Puerto Rico to chair their music department.
 Three years later, he accepted a music professorship at Dominican Adventist University in the Dominican Republic.

-While there he enjoyed one of his most gratifying musical experiences when was appointed director of the Sacred Music Society of Santa Domingo, a choir primarily composed of English speaking people.
-Participants included professionals in the city, members of the U.S. Embassy, and missionaries of various denominations, an ensemble including nine different nationalities.
+While there he enjoyed one of his most gratifying musical experiences when was appointed director of the Sacred Music Society of Santa Domingo, a choir primarily composed of English-speaking people.
+Participants included professionals in the city, members of the U.S. Embassy, and missionaries of various denominations, an ensemble that included nine different nationalities.
 The group's performance of the Messiah, parts II and III, in 1990, was highly successful and led to an invitation from the Ambassador for Leno to visit the U.S. Embassy.
 He retired in the spring of 1990, having taught for over 40 years, to the Pacific Northwest.

 Leno was deeply interested in the physiological, psychological, and spiritual effects of music.
 His study led to concern over the importance of reasoned and wise choices about which he penned a series of four articles titled "Music - Its Far-reaching Effects," which appeared in the church's primary publication, the Review and Herald in 1976.
-Another article on music in worship, "Music and the Gospel," was printed in the Spring 1996 issue of Notes, an IAMA publication.
+Another article on music in worship, "Music and the Gospel," was printed in the Spring 1996 issue of Notes, a publication of the Interntational Adventist Musicians Association.
 Leno was working on a book on sacred music at the time of his death.